zhanghaoyang0/covid_survey2/readthedocs/source/index.rst

 Overview of the study
 =============================================
-In Dec 2022, the COVID-19 restriction was end.
+In Dec 2022, the COVID-19 restrictions ended.

 People raised concerns about potential healthcare system overload due to surging case loads.